earlyxpian/earlyxpian.github.io/eng/hippolytus-onchristandantichrist.md

 ---
-title: Hippolytus's On Christ and Antichrist
+title: Hippolytus's On Christ and Antichrist (English translations)
 ---

 # Hippolytus's On Christ and Antichrist